openstack-charmers/openstack-bundles/development/openstack-base-focal-ussuri-ovn/README.md

     juju add-unit ceph-osd # Add one more unit juju add-unit -n50 ceph-osd # add 50 more units

-**Note:** Ceph can be scaled alongside Nova Compute by adding units using the --to option:
+> **Note**: Ceph can be scaled alongside Nova Compute by adding units using the --to option:

     juju add-unit --to <machine-id-of-compute-service> ceph-osd

-**Note:** Other services in this bundle can be scaled in-conjunction with the hacluster charm to produce scalable, highly avaliable services - that will be covered in a different bundle.
+> **Note**: Other services in this bundle can be scaled in-conjunction with the hacluster charm to produce scalable, highly avaliable services - that will be covered in a different bundle.

 ## Ensuring it's working